imcf/file-size-age-metrics/README.md

 Currently only a single directory tree can be monitored.
 Adding support for monitoring several trees with a single process is planned though.

+## Scalability and resource usage considerations

+The exporter is designed with code simplicity as a goal, it's _not_ optimized for efficiency or low resource usage.
+A few numbers on an average laptop running the exporter on a rather large file tree (not recommended, just for demonstration purposes):

+- Number of files monitored: ~200'000
+- Memory consumption: ~350 MB
+- Metrics collection duration: < 10s

 [1]: https://prometheus.io/
 [3]: resources/config-example.yaml